cisagov/Malcolm/sensor-iso/README.md

 ![Select capture interfaces](./docs/images/capture_iface_select.png)

 Upon choosing the capture interfaces and selecting OK, you may optionally provide a capture filter.
-This filter will be used to limit what traffic the PCAP service ([`tcpdump`](https://www.tcpdump.org/)) and the traffic analysis service ([`zeek`](https://www.zeek.org/)) will see.
+This filter will be used to limit what traffic the PCAP service ([`tcpdump`](https://www.tcpdump.org/)) and the traffic analysis services ([`zeek`](https://www.zeek.org/) and [`suricata`](https://suricata.io/)) will see.
 Capture filters are specified using [Berkeley Packet Filter (BPF)](http://biot.com/capstats/bpf.html) syntax.
 Clicking **OK** will attempt to validate the capture filter, if specified, and will present a warning if the filter is invalid.

 ![Specify capture filters](./docs/images/capture_filter.png)

-Next you must specify the paths where captured PCAP files and Zeek logs will be stored locally on the sensor.
+Next you must specify the paths where captured PCAP files and logs will be stored locally on the sensor.
 If the installation worked as expected, these paths should be prepopulated to reflect paths on the volumes formatted at install time for the purpose storing these artifacts.
 Usually these paths will exist on separate storage volumes.
-Enabling the PCAP and Zeek log pruning autostart services (see the section on autostart services below) will enable monitoring of these paths to ensure that their contents do not consume more than 90% of their respective volumes' space.
+Enabling the PCAP and log pruning autostart services (see the section on autostart services below) will enable monitoring of these paths to ensure that their contents do not consume more than 90% of their respective volumes' space.
 Choose **OK** to continue.

 ![Specify capture paths](./docs/images/capture_paths.png)